Need a new furnace for your Edmonton home? This Furnace Buying Guide provides all the information you’ll need to buy a new furnace in 2024-2025.

 In addition to purchase and installation costs, Edmonton homeowners should consider operating costs when choosing a new furnace.

-So, what type of furnace is cheapest to run?
+So, what type of furnace is the cheapest to run?

 The day-to-day cost of running a furnace will vary depending on furnace type, size, efficiency, home insulation, and fuel source.
 That said, gas and propane furnaces are typically the cheapest to run in Edmonton.
 On the other hand, electric and oil furnaces are more expensive to operate.